 Dr. Jandris serves on the Board at the University of Minnesota, from which institution he earned his PhD in educational administration.
 In 2010, the University named the Thomas P. Jandris Center for Innovation in Higher Education in recognition for Jandris' ongoing support of its academic enterprise.

-Several years ago, Dr. Jandris started Progress Education Corporation to offer staff development, school improvement planning, policy consulting, and a line of proprietary technology–based learning management tools to schools, districts and states.
-Before that, he served as the president of EDmin, Inc., a company that develops technology solutions to empower performance management in public education.
+Several years ago, Dr. Jandris started Progress Education Corporation to offer staff development, school improvement planning, policy consulting and a line of proprietary technology–based learning management tools to schools, districts and states.
+Previously, he served as the president of EDmin, Inc., a company that develops technology solutions to empower performance management in public education.